The Second Sex: Volume One

 Beauvoir asks, "What is woman?"
 She argues that man is considered the default, while woman is considered the "Other": "Thus, humanity is male, and man defines woman not herself, but as relative to him."
 Beauvoir describes the relationship of ovum to sperm in various creatures (fish, insects, mammals), leading up to the human being.
 She describes women's subordination to the species in terms of reproduction, compares the physiology of men and women, concluding that values cannot be based on physiology and that the facts of biology must be viewed in light of the ontological, economic, social, and physiological context.

 Authors whose views Beauvoir rejects include Sigmund Freud and Alfred Adler, and Friedrich Engels.
 Beauvoir argues that while Engels, in his The Origin of the Family, Private Property and the State (1884), maintained that "the great historical defeat of the female sex" is the result of the invention of bronze and the emergence of private property, his claims are unsupported.

 According to Beauvoir, two factors explain the evolution of women's condition: participation in production, and freedom from reproductive slavery.
 Beauvoir writes that motherhood left woman "riveted to her body", like an animal, and made it possible for men to dominate her and Nature.
-She describes man's gradual domination of women, starting with the statue of a female Great Goddess found in Susa, and eventually the opinion of ancient Greeks like Pythagoras, who wrote, "There is a good principle that created order, light, and man and a bad principle that created chaos, darkness, and woman."
-Men succeed in the world by transcendence, but immanence is the lot of women.
+She describes man's gradual domination of women, starting with the statue of a female Great Goddess found in Susa, and eventually the opinion of ancient Greeks: "Men succeed in the world by transcendence, but immanence is the lot of women."
 Beauvoir writes that men oppress women when they seek to perpetuate the family and keep patrimony intact.
 She compares women's situation in ancient Greece with Rome.
-In Greece, with exceptions like Sparta, where there were no restraints on women's freedom, women were treated almost like slaves.
+In Greece, with exceptions like Sparta where there were no restraints on women's freedom, women were treated almost like slaves.
 In Rome, because men were still the masters, women enjoyed more rights, but, still discriminated against on the basis of their sex, had only empty freedom.